Careers in Public History

 The National Council on Public History maintains a searchable job listing.

-The Chronicle of Higher Education employment listings include a category for "positions outside academe."
+The Chronicle of Higher Education's Vitae career hub includes a category for "jobs outside academe."

 Relevant H-Net lists, particularly H-Public and H-Museum, also post position announcements.